 Next, I attached a few sheets of 8.5 x 11 paper to match the size of the sign and drew the lettering on with pencil.
 Ideally when this is ready you will use a pounce pad and wheel to transfer the design from paper to the board..
 I don’t have this quite yet so I shaded some pencil on the opposite side of the drawing then then drew on top of the design once more so the pencil/charcoal would transfer to the board.
 This is very tedious and annoying and won’t work for all applications so I definitely need to get myself a pounce pad & wheel.

 Now it’s time to paint.
 Make sure to mix up your one shot’s well, use mineral spirits to thin out the paint and clean your brushes.
-This is the part that isn’t easy to learn by reading so watch videos, go to a workshop, ask a sign painter to show you their tricks.. or just try it out!
+This is the part that requires lots of practice.. check out some youtube videos!
 When you’re done painting make sure to clean your brushes and store them by coating the brush hairs with oil.

 Make sure to keep your work so you can look back at it down the road and see how far you’ve progressed!
 This is another great creative outlet to add to my collection 🙂 Here are a couple signs I made while at the Mike Meyer’s workshop: